Customizing the Java SDK

 Serialization

-The SDK uses Jackson for serializing and deserializing JSON.
+The SDK uses Jackson to serialize and deserialize JSON.
 The default configured ObjectMapper uses some modules to correctly work with commercetools APIs.
-The details can be found in JsonUtils.createObjectMapper(ModuleOptions).
+For more information, see JsonUtils.createObjectMapper(ModuleOptions).

 Customization

-To allow customization of the ObjectMapper, the SDK uses ServiceLoader for ModuleSupplier.
-Adding the file resources/META-INF/services/io.vrap.rmf.base.client.utils.json.ModuleSupplier to your project with the fully qualified class name of the module supplier to be used will register the supplied modules.
+To allow customization of ObjectMapper, the SDK uses ServiceLoader for ModuleSupplier.
+To register the supplied modules, add the resources/META-INF/services/io.vrap.rmf.base.client.utils.json.ModuleSupplier file to your project and include the fully qualified class name of the module supplier that you want to use.

 io.vrap.rmf.base.client.utils.json.ModuleSupplier: